apache/solr-site/content/pages/solr/community.md

 #### Slack ####

-The project's Slack channel is the `#lucene-dev` channel in the `the-asf` organization.
+* The project's Slack channel are the `#lucene-dev` and `#solr-dev` channels in the `the-asf` organization.
+These are primarily for developer discussions and not meant as support channels.
 Link: <https://the-asf.slack.com/messages/CE70MDPMF>

+* There are unofficial slack organizations for Solr support
+    * A community maintained/unofficial Slack organization that relays messages bi-directionally to/from the official IRC channels.
+Link: https://s.apache.org/solr-slack
+    * For relevance related discussions (Solr or other search engines), there's Relevance Slack: https://opensourceconnections.com/slack

 ## Issue tracker ##